section-engineering-education/engineering-education/articles/parametric-vs-nonparametric/index.md

 **Flexibility.** As shown by the image above, these algorithms provide a good fit for data.
 They can fit many forms of a function.

-**Little to no assumptions.** Little to no guesses about the mapping function is made.
+**Little to no assumptions.** Little to no guesses about the mapping function are made.
 Compared to parametric algorithms, non-parametric algorithms learn more from data.
 This is because the learning of parametric algorithms may be limited by the assumptions they make.

 #### Limitations